ZuzanaSpisakovaFerreira/ZuzanaSpisakovaFerreira/README.md

 ## 👤 About me

  I am  building my career in data analysis and database management.
 I am currently mastering SQL, Power BI, Tableau and Phyton.
-I will be gradually adding new projects as I learn and grow.
+I will be gradually adding new projects as I continue to develop.
 Let´s do this!

 ## 🛠️ What I do